wasserth/TotalSegmentator/README.md

 more classes in more detailed subparts of the image.
 First you have to run TotalSegmentator with the normal settings to get the normal mask.
 These masks are required to crop the image to a subregion on which the detailed model will run.
+This is only available in the latest master branch at the moment.
 ```
 TotalSegmentator -i ct.nii.gz -o segmentations --fast
 TotalSegmentator -i ct.nii.gz -o segmentations -ta lung_vessels